laminlabs/bionty/docs/guide/config.md

 ## Public bionty sources

-Bionty maintains a [sources.yaml](https://raw.githubusercontent.com/laminlabs/bionty/main/bionty/sources/sources.yaml) listing public sources of each entity.
+Bionty maintains a [sources.yaml](https://raw.githubusercontent.com/laminlabs/bionty/main/bionty/base/sources.yaml) listing public sources of each entity.

-These sources are curated ([biony-assets](https://lamin.ai/docs/bionty-assets)) and stored at s3://bionty-assets to provide fast and reliable access.
+These sources are curated ([biony-assets](https://github.com/laminlabs/bionty-assets)) and stored in a [bionty-assets instance](https://lamin.ai/laminlabs/bionty-assets/) to provide fast and reliable access.

-Cached sources files are stored at your local `bionty/bionty/_dynamic/` directory.
+Cached sources files are stored at your local `bionty/base/_dynamic/` directory.

 ## Local bionty sources

-File `$home:/.lamin/bionty/sources_local.yaml` stores all locally available ontologies.
+File `$home:/.lamin/bionty/versions/sources_local.yaml` stores all locally available ontologies.
 The content of this file is identical to the public `sources.yaml` for a freshly-installed Bionty.

 **Users may edit this file in order to configure customized sources.**